blair-c/Mentorbot3.0/README.md

 # Mentorbot3.0

-A custom Discord bot for the Rivals of Aether Academy.
+A custom Discord bot by the Rivals of Aether Academy.

 ## Credits